||Details and Discussion

 ||California has a memorandum of understanding with the Mexican state of Chiapas and the Brazilian state of Acre to develop sector-based offsets from projects that reduce emissions from deforestation and land degradation (REDD).
 A working group submitted recommendations for REDD protocols, though no REDD compliance protocols have been approved by CARB.

-Washington state’s Clean Air Rule accepts allowances from out-of-state programs for a facility’s compliance obligation.
-Washington’s Department of Ecology is working to identify which carbon market(s)’s allowances would be eligible, and California is one possibility.
+Washington state’s Climate Commitment Act could accept allowances from out-of-state programs for a facility’s compliance obligation.
+Washington’s Department of Ecology will begin a rulemaking process for the Climate Commitment Act.
+The rulemaking process could identify which carbon market(s)’s allowances would be eligible, and California is one possibility.
 If out-of-state buyers entered the market for California allowances, it could affect prices for California entities through an indirect linkage.